mongodb-js/mongo-views/README.md

 Criteria
 ========

-* Queries are composed using `$and` operators.
-So all query parameters in the view, along with any find criteria in the `find` call, will be condensed into a single query.
+* Under the hood, views composed criteria using `$and` operators.
+So all `criteria` parameters in the view, along with any find criteria in the `find` call, will be condensed into a single `criteria` object.

 ie. in the above example,